bingomanatee/rxjs-sqlite/README.md

 - **Complex Regex**: Only basic regex patterns are fully supported in queries
 - **Schema Changes**: Changing collection schemas requires careful migration planning
 - **Nullable Fields and Dev Mode**: When using the relational storage adapter with nullable fields (using multi-type arrays like `{ type: ['string', 'null'] }`), you must disable RxDB's dev mode.
 The built-in validators in dev mode cannot properly handle these field types.
+- **Autoincrement Fields**: RxDB is fundamentally incompatible with autoincrement primary keys.
+RxDB's architecture is designed around client-generated IDs that are known at insertion time, which conflicts with database-generated autoincrement IDs.
+This is due to RxDB's offline-first design where clients need to generate IDs locally without server coordination.
+Instead, use client-generated IDs like UUIDs or composite keys based on your business logic.

 ## Validated Operations and Roadmap